-Consent of instructor is needed to take this class.
 This course offers variable credit in an approved study abroad and/or internship for the Honors Program.
-The specifics of what is required for credit in HON 492 is worked out ahead of time with the Honors department- contact the office about internship/study abroad opportunities on an individual basis.
+Contact the Honors Program about internship/study abroad opportunities.
 Repeatable, maximum of 6 credit hours.
 Can be taken for credit for HIP or UHP.

 Honors Courses By Contract - Undergraduate or Graduate

 Most regular courses can be developed as an Honors course by contract.
-This is a great opportunity to work closer with a professor with subject matter of your interest.
+This is a great opportunity to work closer with an instructor with subject matter of your interest.
 You will select an additional project approved by the professor.
-The course can be one that you are already taking to meet LAC or Major or Minor requirements.
-The additional project that goes along with the course material, etc. See the Honors Handbook for more information and to complete the forms.
+The course can also meet LAC or Major or Minor requirements.
+See the Honors Handbook for more information and to complete the forms.